AlexAnguloMtz/Java-Command-Line-File-Manager/README.md

 Personal project to sharpen my understanding of the **'Hexagonal Architecture'**, also called **'Clean Architecture'** by **Robert C. Martin**.
 It is a Java Command Line File Manager.
 (It is in Spanish but my upcoming projects will be in English).

+The code in this project was written with the guidelines exposed by Robert C. Martin in his book **'Clean Code'**, as I believe they help us achieve better software quality.

 This project should be executed directly from a Terminal.

 - Architecture: